 Currently Not Collectible

 If you cannot afford to pay the IRS after covering necessary living expenses, you may qualify for Currently Not Collectible status.
-This does not erase the tax debt, but it may temporarily pause active IRS collection while financial hardship exists.
+This does not erase the debt but may pause IRS collection during financial hardship.

 Lynx Tax Advisors helps individuals and businesses evaluate whether Currently Not Collectible status may be appropriate, organize the financial information the IRS may require, and work toward a resolution strategy based on your current ability to pay.